AbbasHabib/HTTP-request-builder/README.md

-# HTTP-client with the smallest docker image
+# c++ HTTP-client with the smallest docker image
-A c++ HTTP Client library with the smallest docker image size out there :)
+A c++ HTTP Client based on curl with the smallest docker image size out there :).

 ## How to run